jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Develop image of a few of these apps with their icons for tools & services-->

-More generally, there are a handful of key features and supports provided by many digital therapeutics today in the mental health domain.
+More generally, there are a handful of key interventions, tools, and services provided by many digital therapeutics today in the mental health domain.

 These include: